 Delivering Engaging Online Learning: The Three Ps of Preparation

-This article is the first installment in the Delivering Engaging Online Learning series on strategies for cultivating dynamic, engaging online virtual learning experiences.
+This article is the first installment in the Delivering Engaging Online Learning series on strategies for cultivating dynamic, engaging online virtual learning experiences (see also Part II: Enlivening the Virtual Environment).
 Libraries of all types—K-12, public, university, and more—are exploring various forms of online engagement with their communities.
 For many, the newly expanded scale of virtual programming can present a significant learning curve for all involved.
 If thoughtfully prepared and delivered, however, virtual learning can effectively facilitate learning, peer sharing, and community building.
 Online engagement comes with many challenges: it is completely dependent on access to a reliable internet connection (see more on the digital divide); it requires digital literacy skills; and it requires new design and delivery skills for actively engaging learners and building community through our computer screens.

 Part I: The Three Ps of Preparation: Participants, Presenters, and Producers

 In the live-online environment, some of these challenges can be addressed through thoughtful preparation for all stakeholders: participants, presenters, and producers.
 Here, we’ll discuss how to prepare these three groups for online learning to help foster an engaging virtual learning environment.
 Keep in mind that an event is set in motion as soon as it is conceived and announced.
 The more you can help all players anticipate what to expect from the event and how to prepare for it, the more positive the experience will be for all.

 Rather than assume participants will just log on and know what to do at an online event, prepare them for success ahead of time to set up their technology, understand the functions of the virtual platform, and know what behaviors are appropriate.

 Make sure participants know what to expect from the live online event.